GodsScion/Auto_job_applier_linkedIn/README.md

 ## 🗓️ Update History:
 ### Nov 28, 2024
+- Patched to work for latest changes in Linkedin.
 - Users can now select to follow or not follow companies when submitting application.
 - Frameworks for future AI Developments have been added.
 - AI can now be used to extract skills from job description.